Weekly Newsletter 8.31.2020

 Recursos en Español

-USDA ACCEPTING APPLICATIONSOrganic producers and handlers can apply for federal funding to assist with keeping and receiving organic certification through the Organic Certification Cost Share Program (OCCSP), a farm bill program I advocated for. |
+Organic producers and handlers can apply for federal funding to assist with keeping and receiving organic certification through the Organic Certification Cost Share Program (OCCSP), a farm bill program I advocated for.

-RESPOND TO CENSUS 2020Thank you to those of you that have already responded to the 2020 Census.
 If you haven't had a chance yet, now is the perfect time!
 Make sure you count and help shape our future!
 IT'S VERY IMPORTANT!
-DEADLINE IS SEPTEMBER 30, 2020. |

 Stay strong and we will get through this crisis.
 Please don't hesitate to contact my office if you need assistance.